SuperNova76/TopCPToolKit/docs/starting/analysis.md

 These methods are defined in [commonAlgoConfig.py](https://gitlab.cern.ch/atlasphys-top/reco/TopCPToolkit/-/blob/main/source/TopCPToolkit/python/commonAlgoConfig.py), and you can see that they perform the following actions:

-- create `AnaAlgSequence` and `ConfigSequence` objects, a (blank) chain of algorithms to be executed;
+- create `AnaAlgSequence` and `ConfigSequence` objects, a (blank) chain of algorithms to be executed, and the `ConfigFactory` to help populate them;
 - initialise the [`CommonServicesConfig`](https://acode-browser1.usatlas.bnl.gov/lxr/source/athena/PhysicsAnalysis/Algorithms/AsgAnalysisAlgorithms/python/AsgAnalysisConfig.py), which
     - checks whether we are running on data: if we are, we do not need to consider systematics or truth information!
     - creates an instance of the `CP::SystematicsSvc`, which will record and handle all the systematics that we need, based on the objects that we deal with;
     - creates an instance of the `CP::SelectionNameSvc`, to handle cutflows;
-- set up the very first algorithm, the `CP::VertexSelectionAlg`, to retain only events with a reconstructed primary vertex;
+- for truth-level analyses, set up the very first algorithm, the `CP::VertexSelectionAlg`, to retain only events with a reconstructed primary vertex;
 - **load and configure the requested analysis algorithms**;
 - add a final algorithm, the `CP::SysListDumperAlg`, helpful to monitor which systematics were collected.